databrickslabs/dbldatagen/README.md

 ## Project Description
-This Databricks Labs project is a Python library for generating synthetic test data within the Databricks environment using Spark.
+The `dbldatgen` Databricks Labs project is a Python library for generating synthetic test data within the Databricks environment using Spark.
 It operates by defining a test data generation specification in code for how the test data is to be generated.